smoke8714522/electron-vite-react/devguide.md

 - **Blank Screen:**
     - Check the **Renderer Process Console** (Ctrl+Shift+I or Cmd+Opt+I) for errors.
 Look for uncaught exceptions.
-    - Temporarily simplify the main React component (`src/App.tsx` or the view it renders like `LibraryView.tsx`) to render just static text.
+    - Temporarily simplify the main React component (`src/App.tsx` or the view it renders like `NewLibraryView.tsx`) to render just static text.
 If that works, gradually add back complexity to find the failing part.
     - Ensure `src/main.tsx` correctly mounts the `App` component to the `#root` element in `index.html`.
     - Verify that the Vite dev server is running correctly and accessible.
     - Check for errors in the **Main Process Console** (the terminal where you ran `npm run dev`) related to window creation or loading.